 The MN Dept. of Natural Resources' Roadsides for Wildlife Program provides many resources to help community stewards plant native prairie wildflowers and grass seed along rural roads.

-Adopt an access management overlay district or access management standards where highways access auto-oriented commercial development; install/work with others on pollinator habitat, other plantings, and living snow fences.
+Adopt an access management overlay district or access management standards where highways access auto-oriented commercial development; install/work with others on pollinator habitat, other native plantings, and living snow fences.

 Achieve 1 Star rating AND define auto-oriented commercial zoning districts in clusters rather than continuous strips; minimize superblocks and increase quality pedestrian passages between buildings.